-“Can you please send me a couple references?”
+“Can you please send me a couple of references?”

 Once you get to a certain stage of the interview process, you will inevitably get to this common question.
 Most of the time, job reference checks are pro forma and mean you’re in a pretty good place.
 Your prospective employer wouldn’t be asking you about getting a reference if you weren’t seriously in the running for the job.